huonderv/react-native-webview-html-select-bug/README.md

 - Nexus 7

 ##How to Reproduce the Bug
-The bug can be reproduced using the demo React Native project in this repository:
+The bug can be reproduced using the demo React Native app in this repository:

 ```bash
 git clone https://github.com/huonderv/react-native-webview-html-select-bug.git